pqo/OsmAnd-resources/rendering_styles/readme.md

 **Special:**
 * **skimap.render.xml :** <br>Style for skiing.
 Key features: renders pistes, aerial ways and other ski features in a convenient way.
 Less distracting secondary map objects.
 (Android/iOS, depends on default.)
 * **nautical.render.xml :** <br>Style for marine and river navigation.
 Key features: buoys, lighthouses, water navigation lines and marks, harbours, seamark services, depth contours.
 (Android/iOS, depends on default.)
+* **stormchasing.render.xml :** <br>Style for storm chasing.
+Key features: Roads are rendered in bright colors for daytime readability.
+Roads with low surface integrity (gravel, dirt) are rendered in gray color across zoom levels and road types.
+Primary, secondary, and tertiary road types are rendered starting at the same zoom level for fast repositioning around a storm.
+Local road types are rendered at the next zoom level for interception.
+Roads without surface integrity information are easily identified in a hollow rendering style to encourage user contributions to the underlying OSM data. (tested on Android, depends on LightRS.)

 **Examples and deprecated:**
 * **standalone-template.render.xml :** Template for a standalone style.